Reading Time: 15 minutes

 Eggshell In comparison to silk or satin, eggshell has a less glossy appearance.
 This finish sits somewhere between a matt finish and a silk finish.
 It is a beautiful choice for woodwork and for wall colours when you want a heritage style finish that is also tough.

-For interior wall painting, I wouldn’t recommend a gloss finish.
+For interior wall paint colours, I wouldn’t recommend a gloss finish.
 However, when it’s done right, the glass-like sheen will reflect light better and offer unparalleled durability.

 Typically, gloss paint is applied to wood fittings and trim.
 Although you can use it in areas that experience high levels of moisture, such as bathrooms or kitchens.
 Depending on the humidity, these environments may require extra coats of paint.